iltommi/qdb-documentation/source/api/net.rst

     .. _csharp_handle_put_noexpiry:
     .. function:: void Put(System.String alias, System.Byte[] buffer)

         Adds an entry to the quasardb server.
 If the entry already exists the function will fail.
+Keys beginning with the string “qdb” are reserved and cannot be added to the cluster.

         :param alias: The entry's alias to create.
         :param buffer: The entry's content to be added to the server.